itong1900/Scooter_Sharing_System_Analysis/README.md

 # Scooter_Sharing_System_Analysis

-This also a final project of UC Berkeley course Data102 Fall-2019.

 ## Setup
-You've been tasked with analyzing the public datasets released by three bike sharing com- panies in New York, Washington DC, and Chicago.
-Another data scientist has helpfully preprocessed the dataset for you in four files that can be found here: https://github.com/ds-102/fa19/tree/master/project/bikeshare.zip.
+This project is about analyzing the public datasets released by three bike sharing companies in New York, Washington DC, and Chicago.
+Another data scientist has helpfully preprocessed the dataset four files that can be found here: https://github.com/ds-102/fa19/tree/master/project/bikeshare.zip.
 The ny.csv, chicago.csv, and dc.csv each contain the bike rentals that occurred in 2016 in their respective cities with each row representing a single rental.
 The day.csv dataset contains daily bike rental information between the years 2011 and